jorgebastida/gordon/README.md

 Gordon
 =========

-Gordon is a high-level framework to create, wire and deploy AWS Lambdas in an easy way.
+Gordon is a high-level framework to create, wire and deploy AWS Lambdas using CloudFormation in an easy way.

 Usage
 ------